 Insurance cover valid for at least three months.

-It is advisable to read the Information Memorandum of the Installation Service and send the duly completed forms to the Demande d’immatriculation d’un véhicule automobile (Form 2 for FI or AT-series cards) by e-mail before proceeding there in person.
+You are advise to read this Information Memorandum of the Installation Service and to send the duly completed forms to the Installation Service by e-mail before proceeding there in person.

-After checking the documents, the Installation Service contacts the applicant and invites him to come and sign them.
-In signing the document, the applicant undertakes to comply with the obligations specified in Form 2.
+After checking the documents, the Installation Service will invite the member of the personnel to come and sign them.
+In signing the forms, the applicant undertakes to comply with all the obligations specified therein, in particular those regarding administrative and customs clearance in the event of the export, destruction, sale or theft of the vehicle.

 N.B.
-In the case of vehicles, whether new or second-hand, that originate in a country that is not a member of the European Union and arrive in France with a transit document, the applicant must present Form No. 2, validated by the DGDDI, in order to obtain authorisation to take delivery of the vehicle without paying taxes.
-As it takes around two months to receive the validated form, the applicant must remember to ask the seller to specify the vehicle’s fiscal status at the time of placing the order.
+In the case of vehicles that originate in a country that is not a member of the European Union and arrive in France with a transit document, the applicant must present Form 2, validated by the DGDDI, in order to obtain authorisation to take delivery of the vehicle without paying taxes.
+The applicant must remember to ask the seller to specify the vehicle’s fiscal status (i.e. whether or not duties and taxes have been paid) at the time of placing the order, as it takes around two months to receive the validated form.

 1.2 Temporary certificate of registration (Certificat provisoire d'immatriculation - CPI)

-If necessary (in particular when the vehicle has no registration plates), the owner can apply for a temporary certificate of registration (Certificat provisoire d'immatriculation - CPI):
+If necessary (in particular when the vehicle has no registration plates), the owner can obtain a temporary certificate of registration (Certificat provisoire d'immatriculation - CPI), which is valid for two months.
+The CPI allows the vehicle to be driven on French territory until the definitive registration is complete.

-1.3 Obtaining the vehicle registration certificate (carte grise)
+1.3 Obtaining the vehicle registration certificate (CIV/carte grise)

-N.B.: The applicant must keep a signed copy of Form 2 so that it can be produced in the event of verification.
+N.B.
+The applicant must keep and carry a signed copy of Form 2 so that it can be produced in the event of a customs check.

 2. Exchanging 431 K plates for 431 CD plates

-2 photocopies of a French insurance certificate for the vehicle in question
+two photocopies of a French insurance certificate for the vehicle concerned;

 Green plates must be cancelled and customs duties settled when: